EMV SRC Explained

 “Click to Pay” is the terminology we’ve already seen used in conjunction with SRC.
 EMVCo has designed a standardized payment icon to be used as a universal identifier for SRC-facilitated payment acceptance.

 EMV created the chip technology that is used in credit cards and point-of-sale terminals everywhere now, and in many ways SRC is designed as a virtual analogue to the EMV chip.
-Wherever it appears, it offers a more secure way to authorize a card payment transaction for those who are set up to use it.

 When a customer encounters the SRC icon, they are meant to understand that they can click on it to initiate a SRC-enabled checkout process.
 By doing so, they will connect with the DPA, which will attempt to recognize them as a returning user.
 If it cannot do so, the customer may need to log in again, or complete a signup process with the SRC Initiator if they haven’t used SRC before.